Rethinking Pulmonary Embolism Segmentation: A Study of Current Approaches and Challenges with an Open Weight Model: Materials and Methods

 \subsection{Model Implementation and Training}

-We compared a range of 2D and 3D architectures from both the convolutional neural network (CNN) and vision transformer (ViT) families, with their performance summarized in Table~\ref{tab:baseline_comparison}.
+We compared a range of 2D and 3D architectures from both the convolutional neural network (CNN) and vision transformer (ViT) families, with their performance summarized in Table \ref{tab:baseline_comparison}.
 The model selection was designed to cover both CNN- and ViT-based approaches across 2D and 3D settings, including generic architectures as well as those specifically tailored for PE segmentation.
-For hyperparameters and architectural details, we followed the configurations provided in the original publications or official repositories whenever available (e.g., Chen et al. \cite{Chen_2024_WACV}).
-When such references were not available, we re-implemented the models and trained them with reasonable adjustments to ensure stable convergence using AdamW (learning rate $8\times10^{-4}$, weight decay $1\times10^{-5}$) optimizer with a One-Cycle learning rate scheduler using 10\% of the training epochs for linear warm-up.
-A combination of DiceLoss computed over the batch and CrossEntropyLoss was used as the loss function.
+For hyper-parameters and architectural details, we followed the configurations provided in the original publications or official repositories whenever available (e.g., Chen et al. \cite{Chen_2024_WACV}).
+When such references were not available, we re-implemented the models and trained them with reasonable adjustments to ensure stable convergence using AdamW optimizer (learning rate $8\times10^{-4}$, weight decay $1\times10^{-5}$).
+A One-Cycle learning rate scheduler is also used, taking 10\% of the training epochs for linear warm-up.
+A combination of batch-aggregated DiceLoss and CrossEntropyLoss was used as the loss function.
+For SCUNet++, training the model with its original configuration resulted in suboptimal performance on our dataset.
+To ensure a fair comparison, we modified the training pipeline as follows: we extracted 448x448 center crops from the original 512×512 images and resized them to 224×224 before feeding them into the model.
+Its 224x224 output will then be zoomed to 448x448 for loss computing.
+We optimized the network using AdamW with a peak learning rate of 5e-4 and weight decay of 0.01, and employed a one-cycle learning rate scheduler with 10\% of the total training epochs allocated for warm-up.